JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 This is a crucial concept for any application that handles a large amount of data, like social media feeds, e-commerce product listings, or search engine results.

+{{< callout type="info" >}}
+PocketBase handles [pagination](https://jalcocert.github.io/JAlcocerT/pocketbase/) for you automatically as a core part of its API.
+You don't have to implement any pagination logic yourself on the backend.
+It's built in and ready to use out-of-the-box.
+{{< /callout >}}

+PocketBase uses **[offset-based](#1-offset-based-pagination-or-page-number-pagination) pagination** by default, which is the most common type.

+When you make a request to a collection endpoint (e.g., to get a list of posts), PocketBase returns a paginated response with a default limit of 30 items.

+You can control this behavior using query parameters in your API requests:

+  * **`page`**: Specifies the page number you want to retrieve.
+  * **`perPage`**: Specifies the number of records you want per page (the limit).

+For example, to get the second page with 50 items per page from a `posts` collection, you would make an API call like this:

+`GET /api/collections/posts/records?page=2&perPage=50`

+This makes it very easy for your frontend to build a user interface with "next" and "previous" buttons, or to display the total number of pages.

+While pagination is automatic, you can also get all records in a single request by setting the `perPage` parameter to `-1` or by using the `getFullList` method in the PocketBase SDKs.
+This is useful for smaller collections where you don't need to worry about performance issues from a very large response.

 ### Common Types of API Pagination